spex-xray/spex-help/source/reference/commands/watch.rst

-Also the totals for SPEX as a whole are given (this may be more then the sum of the subroutine components, since not all subroutines are listed separately; the wall tiem for SPEX as a whole also includes the time that the program was idle, waiting for input from the user).
+Also the totals for SPEX as a whole are given (this may be more then the sum of the subroutine components, since not all subroutines are listed separately; the wall time for SPEX as a whole also includes the time that the program was idle, waiting for input from the user).

 Syntax